WikiMANNia/Mediawiki-Extension-HitCounters/README.md

 - Default values for custom settings.

+v0.5.7

+- Default values for custom settings with "DefaultUserOptions".

 ## Compatibility

 This extension works from REL1_35 and has been tested up to MediaWiki version `1.35.14`, `1.39.8`, and `1.41.2`.